rsduran/rsduran/README.md

 ## About Me ✨
 > Like a warrior sharpening his blade, I refine my skills daily, facing each challenge head-on.
 The road is rough and filled with setbacks, but I am unyielding.
 Each failure is just a stepping stone, every obstacle an opportunity to grow stronger.

 Hello!
-I'm Reineir, an aspiring Cloud DevOps engineer with a passion for cloud computing and automation.
+I'm Reineir, an associate Cloud DevOps engineer with a passion for cloud computing and automation.
 I love exploring new technologies and implementing efficient solutions.
 Updates are incoming as I continue my DevOps journey!

 ---